 For this take on a café racer jacket, My client had way too many reference ideas – not for me, but for her!

-She knew was she wanted a feminized version of a café racer but had a lot of conflicting reference.
+She knew she wanted a feminized version of a racer jacket but had a lot of conflicting reference.
 Focus was hard – too many choices or ideas can make things harder.
 I think most of us have experienced that phenomenon at one point or another.

-I totally sympathize and am here to help!
+I totally empathasize and am here to help!
 One of the big reasons I decided to focus on leather was because – well, there are just way to many kinds of fabrics out there.
 I’d never get anything done with such endless choices!
 Heck -there are practically endless choices in leather too, but somehow I am more attuned to subtleties in leathers, as far as usage, wear, fitting, etc.

 So, the design challenge was everything except her initial leather choice, which she always came back to.
 (Gut is good!)

 The style though, went a little differently.
-Initially, she wanted short, and the reference material was all of classic short, sort of tough shaped men’s racers – the first muslin was based on these but added curve with an offset princess seam and back seaming.
-Once we tried that muslin on her – the short, almost cropped seeming length did her no justice at all.
+Initially, she wanted short, and the reference material was all of classic short, sort of tough square men’s racer jackets – the first muslin was based on these but added curve with the offset princess seam and back seaming.
+Once we tried that muslin on her – the short, almost cropped, length did her no justice at all.
 Having already discussed with her how she wanted to wear the jacket – I told her I felt really strongly that a longer silhouette was the way to go for her and that if she hated it – it could be shortened at the muslin stage.

 This next (very rough) muslin – was created in anticipation of a lot of play & possibly massive changes.
-A 1/2 back belt would add more curve if needed & together we discussed various stylelines and pocket options.
-The basic sleeve – at this point was unchanged from the initial muslin (need to get shoulder line and back completely pinned down – then redraft sleeve to correct armhole and tilt) – Sleeve corrections happened next muslin.
+A 1/2 back belt would add more curve if needed & together we discussed various style lines and pocket options.
+The basic sleeve – at this point was unchanged from the initial muslin (need to get shoulder line and back completely pinned down – then, redraft the sleeve to correct armhole and tilt) – Sleeve corrections happened in the next muslin.
 This jacket ended up being 3-4 muslins- I lost track!

 In this case, the wonderfully distressed and double faced leather she chose from our stock informed the subtle sleeve “articulation” detailing.
-By using the lighter colored reverse of the leather as an inset, which added both shape and depth to the seaming of the sleeves.
-(BTW If we have enough of a leather in stock that suits your project – we do discount based on item/amount of leather) Because our stock leathers tend to be very unique and unusual skins that can no longer be gotten, or replicated, at any price point.
-The final project becomes even rarer.Interested in a Custom-Made Leather garment of your own?
+Emphasizing the detailing By using the lighter colored reverse of the leather as an inset.
+This added both shape and depth to the seaming of the sleeves.
+(BTW – If we have enough of a leather in stock that suits your project – we do discount based on item/amount of leather)